 DAY 2 – MALMSBURY, LANCEFIELD & ROMSEY

-Start day two in the enchanting hamlet of Malmsbury, with breakfast at The Stables Mediterranean Restaurant and Pizzeria.
-Explore the verdant botanic gardens and the spectacular 1860s bluestone Malmsbury Viaduct – Victoria’s largest masonry bridge.
+Start day two in the enchanting hamlet of Malmsbury, with breakfast at the Malmsbury Bakery.
+Explore the verdant botanic gardens (keeping an eye out for the local geese) and the spectacular 1860s bluestone Malmsbury Viaduct – Victoria’s largest masonry bridge.
+Be sure to pop into Madame Vintage and Rathdowne Antiques to peruse the vintage wares.

 Then discover some of the area’s cool climate wineries.
 At Parkside Estate and Farm (between Lancefield and Romsey), soak up breathtaking views while sampling award-winning sparkling and chardonnay.
 North of Lancefield is Curly Flat Vineyard, known for its naturally fermented wines.

 Drop in for lunch (weekends only) at Cleveland Winery where the wood-fired pizzas are perfect with a glass of sparkling pinot noir or full-bodied shiraz.
-Finish off at The 1860 Romsey, where you can tuck into elevated pub fare paired with a local drop.
+Finish off at The Lost Watering Hole, where you can sip on locally crafted brews as you tuck into a hearty main.

 AutumnMRMalmsbury ChloeSmithPhotography 0036 uai